marisacross/pgc_engima_ptsd_networks_analysis/README.md

 -   ***[Ross et al. 2021 Resolution limit-free community detection reveals unique patterns of resting-state network connectivity in posttraumatic stress disorder: A PGC-ENIGMA PTSD Consortium investigation ](https://www.medrxiv.org/content/10.1101/2021.06.24.21259102v1)*** *This is the pre-print that describes the original investigation with the ENGIMA PTSD resting-state set, led by Marisa C. Ross, PhD*
 -   ***[Nicolini, Bordier, & Bifone 2017 Community detection in weighted brain connectivity networks beyond the resolution limit:](https://www.sciencedirect.com/science/article/pii/S1053811916306449)*** *This is the primary resource for description of PACO and its use in functional brain networks*
+-   ***[Bordier et al. 2018 Disrupted modular organization of primary sensory areas in schizophrenia:](https://www.sciencedirect.com/science/article/pii/S221315821830069X?via%3Dihub)*** *This is an application of PACO to a clinical sample*
 -   ***[Yu et al. 2018 Statistical harmonization corrects site effects in functional connectivity measu rements from multi-site fMRI data](https://onlinelibrary.wiley.com/doi/epdf/10.1002/hbm.24241)*** *Key paper on ComBat harmonization for multi-site projects*

 ## Methodology